-LP20.0 PREVENTION OF PUBLIC NUISANCE
+21. PREVENTION OF PUBLIC NUISANCE

-LP20.1 With regard to the prevention of public nuisance, the Licensing Authority will determine all new or varied licence applications considering all relevant factors, including:

-- The nature of the activities at the premises;
+- 21.1 With regard to the prevention of public nuisance, the Licensing Authority will determine all new or variations of licence applications considering all relevant factors, including: - The nature of the activities at the premises;

-- The hours of opening;

-- · Proximity to residential premises;

-- Management of the premises;

-- The history of the premises' effect on neighbours and others in the vicinity;

-LP20.2 The Licensing Authority will consider all proposed control measures, including:

-- a) Effective and responsible management; - b) Staff training; - c) Adoption of best practice on noise control; - d) Installation of suitable acoustic control measures; - e) Where relevant, door supervision and management of customers as they enter and leave the premises.

-LP20.3 Three Rivers District has many licensed premises that are close to or even enclosed by residential areas.
-Most of these are traditional community public houses and currently tolerated as the terminal hour is well established and neighbours know when they might expect any disturbances causing public nuisance to end.

-LP20.4 It follows that operators of licensed premises that are in the vicinity of domestic premises (and in the vicinity of business/commercial premises, places of learning and places of worship) may find that applications for variations seeking:

-- Extended hours of opening or trading;

-- The provision of regulated entertainment;

-- The provision of late night refreshment;

-- The supply of alcohol;
+- The hours of opening; - Proximity to residential premises; - Management of the premises; - The history of the premises' effect on neighbours and others in the vicinity; - 21.2 The Licensing Authority will consider all proposed control measures, including: - a) Effective and responsible management; - b) Staff training; - c) Adoption of best practice on noise control; - d) Installation of suitable acoustic control measures; - e) Where relevant, door supervision and management of customers as they enter and leave the premises. - 21.3 Three Rivers District has many licensed premises that are close to or even enclosed by residential areas.
+Most of these are traditional community public houses and currently tolerated as the terminal hour is well established and neighbours know when they might expect any disturbances causing public nuisance to end. - 21.4 Regular patrols of the outside space (e.g. beer garden or smoking area) may be required at regular intervals during busy periods and noted in the incident log book at the premises.
+Measures must be put in place to ensure the prevention of public nuisance, failure to adhere to conditions may result in the further action being taken against the premises licence. - 21.5 Applicants may wish to consult a 'best practice guide' such as Effective Management of Noise from Licensed Premises (British Beer and Pub Association) - 21.6 It follows that operators of licensed premises that are in the vicinity of domestic premises (and in the vicinity of business/commercial premises, places of learning and places of worship) may find that applications for variations seeking: - Extended hours of opening or trading; - The provision of regulated entertainment; - The provision of late night refreshment; - The supply of alcohol;